 - Coping: Ability to manage adverse experiences and exhibit resilience.

 - Control: Understanding and exhibiting characteristics of respect and responsibility.

 This award is named for Laura Choate who has served as a lifelong advocate for Oklahoma children and was the first recipient of the Resilience Award.
 Choate has worked with the OICA to reform the state’s child welfare and juvenile justice system to better serve and protect Oklahoma children.
 As a youth, Choate served as a plaintiff in a class-action lawsuit that resulted in dramatic changes to Oklahoma’s juvenile justice system and was used as a model by many other states to establish higher standards.

 The Oklahoma KIDS COUNT Conference is the state’s premier event providing training to improve the lives of Oklahoma children and discuss issues impacting children in the state.
 Topics for discussion at this year’s conference include: foster parent training, early childhood development, mental health, substance abuse, family preservation and poverty.
-The conference will be hosted November 2nd -3rd at the University of Central Oklahoma.
+The conference will be hosted November 2nd at the Oklahoma State Capitol.